 The CSV data being processed is the payload for the inject input node.
 In real life this could be direct read of a file using a file adapter node or an API call.
 Once you inject the payload the flow gets started and you should see the database entry in the use registration database as shown below.

 The person responsible for the business process also receives an email notifying him or her of user registration completion as configured in the email adapter.

-As you saw, with just few simple drag and drop of nodes, you were able to compete a user registration flow including data persistence and email capabilities.
+As you saw, with just a few simple drag and drop of nodes, you were able to complete a user registration flow including data persistence and email capabilities.

 You could build complex business process flows using Integration Flow Designer by simply chaining together the functionality provided by Microservices with absolutely no programming needed!